peterbaile/squid/README.md

 (last updated 12/2 8am ET)

+### Project Report

+Refer to CIS_520_Final_Project_Report.pdf for a summary of the methods and findings of this project

 ### Why Squid
 The messenger group chat the members created for this project was initially called *the DP Squad*.
 We got the inspiration of *Squid* from *Squad*.